Deus revelatus: Philosophy of religion

 The Revealed God contributes to debate in Philosophy of Religion whereby philosophers such as J. L. Schellenberg have used it to support the view of atheism.

-Schellenberg’s line of argument attempts to disprove the Judeo-Christian God by stating that were there a perfectly loving God, He would adequately reveal Himself to allow every person to attain personal relationship with Him.
+Schellenberg’s line of argument attempts to disprove the Judeo-Christian-Islamic God by stating that were there a perfectly loving God, He would adequately reveal Himself to allow every person to attain personal relationship with Him.
 However, since ‘there are capable, inculpable non-believers […] there is no perfectly loving God’.